nicolascnudde/spotify-api/README.md

-# #2 — Spotify API
+## A Spotify API

-In this assignment, an API to manage songs and playlists was created.
+For this assignment, we created our own "Spotify" API where we can manage users, songs and playlists.

-## Author

-This API was created by Nicolas Cnudde.
+Admins can add new songs, and members can manage their playlists.

+### Built With

+* JavaScript
+* NodeJS
+* Jest
+* Knex (SQLite)
+* Git Flow

 ## Usage